Uniquely Boundary Country

 Grand Forks Fall Fair

-Well over 100 years ago, the first Grand Forks Fall Fair brought the community together for some much needed time away from work!
+Over 100 years ago, the first Grand Forks Fall Fair brought the community together for some much needed time away from work!
 Today it is a signature Boundary Country experience.
-This September event brings community and visitors together.
+This September event brings the community and visitors together.
 It’s a way to enjoy the last moments of summer as you meander alongside the opening day parade.
 Watch as the cowboys and clowns entertain the crowds.

 Take the opportunity to indulge in fair food then check out the main stage for lively performances of some of BC’s most entertaining acts.
 Centred on family and farms, the Grand Forks Fall Fair celebrates the very best of rural BC.

 Enjoy Music in the Park on Wednesday nights during July and August at Gyro Park.
 Music starts at 7 p.m.
 Bring a blanket or lawn chair, pass the hat around, enjoy random local entertainment and some interesting performers who happen to be passing through town.

 Come and enjoy three days of show related events and fun family activities.
 There are goody bags and dash plaques for the first 200 entries.
 Visit Grand Forks Car Show for registration and more information or follow them on Facebook.

 The second week of August is when Boundary Country’s hottest classic music festival happens.
 Former performers include: Gene Simmons Band, Whitesnake, Bret Michaels, Vince Neil, Burton Cummings, Randy Bachman, Loverboy, Tom Cochrane, April Wine, and many more iconic classic rock bands.

 Titans Of Rock was created after many months of negotiating with rock legend Gene Simmons and Charles Varabioff.
 Gene Simmons Band appeared at Chucks music festival in Grand Forks in August 2017 and he liked what he saw.

 The line up for 2020 can be found on the Titans of Rock website.